-To prep for your next summer soirée, head to your closest farmers market or grocery store, find the most promising melons and give them a big thwack.
+Next time you head to your closest farmers market or grocery store, find the most promising melons by giving them a big thwack.
 Watermelons that are heavy and give off a slightly hollow sound when thumped will be the ones that are at their peak juiciness.